 - Negotiate an extended transition period between different versions of Office 365 so you are not forced to upgrade straight away.
 For large organizations the planning and testing make take several months.

-If you have any questions on Office licensing, please get in touch
+If you have any questions on Office licensing our software asset management solution can help alternatively please get in touch